FLAT RATE $9.95 SHIPPING ON ALL ORDERS OVER $299

 Tears is aged in three different barrels -- oak that has previously held scotch, sherry, and brandy -- and brought together in very small batches to create a complex fusion that is more like a cognac than a tequila.
 Germán then bottles at 43% specific gravity to balance the flavors.
 This results in a very high rate of osmotic loss - the “angel's tears” that are one reason for the name, Tears of Llorona.

-Tears of Llorona No. 3 Extra Anejo Tequila 1L
+Tears of Llorona Extra Anejo Tequila 1L

 Product form